cebreus/photoblog-israel-2022/docs/COLLAGE-EDITOR.md

 │          content/<gallery>/collage-sources/<originals>         │
 └─────────────────────────────────────────────────────────────────────┘

-> **Note:** When the backend moves source images into `collage-sources/`, it now updates the images manifest and performs the same cleanup steps as archiving (removing generated assets, cache entries, clustering constraints, and cleaning sub-manifests like analysis/embeddings/faces).
-The audit script also detects orphaned files in `collage-sources/` so the gallery can be cleaned up when needed.
+> **Note:** When the backend moves source images into `collage-sources/`, it now updates the images manifest and performs the same cleanup steps as archiving.
+It also **inherits the sortOrder** from the oldest source image, ensuring the collage remains in the correct chronological or manual sequence position.
+Finally, it calls `reloadManifests()` to valid the server cache immediately.

 ```